Why was CREP® formed?

 How will CREP® fulfill its mission to advance the fitness profession?

-The CREP® strategic plan includes a number of tactics that align with the Coalition’s mission to support the exercise professionals certified by organizations whose programs have been accredited by the NCCA including:
+The CREP® strategic plan includes a number of tactics that align with the Coalition’s mission to support the exercise professionals certified by organizations whose programs have been accredited by the NCCA or ISO 17024, including:

 - Providing an internationally recognized registry for qualified exercise professionals in the U.S.

-- Supporting portability for the exercise professional that holds an NCCA-accredited exercise professional certification by mapping the U.S. Registry of Exercise Professionals® (USREPS®) to international registries
+- Supporting portability for the exercise professional that holds an NCCA-accredited or ISO 17024-compliant exercise professional certification by mapping the U.S. Registry of Exercise Professionals® (USREPS®) to international registries

-- Advocating on regulatory issues at the local, state, and federal levels
+- Monitoring regulatory issues at the local, state, and federal levels.

 Where will CREP® focus its efforts?